Last updated on November 25th, 2020

 12. Ezekiel bread

-Last but not least, the Ezekiel Bread is also a plant-based protein food that one can take if they are on a plant-based diet.
+Last but not least, Ezekiel Bread is also a plant-based protein food that one can take if they are on a plant-based diet.
 It is a fantastic alternative to traditional bread and is made up of millet, wheat, barley, and lentils.

 The people who want to enjoy their regular toasts with a twist of added protein can enjoy Ezekiel Bread.